 So today as I pay homage to my mom, I pray that I am able to be half the mom to my boys that she was to my brother and I. I have a long ways to go but I had the best role model.

 I also want to give a shout out to all the mom figures in my life.
-My mother in law who has taught me selflessness in sharing her son with me.
-My khala’s ( mom’s sisters) who are women of true strength and courage.
+My mother in law and my khalas (mom’s sisters) who are women of true strength and courage.
 Women who take life head on and look gracious while doing it.

-What is one life lesson you have learnt from your mom?
-I’d love to hear!
+What is one life lesson you have learned from your mom?
+I’d love to hear in comments!